2800 - 30th Ave.

 Post Secondary Information Sessions

-Kim Strilchuk, Education Advisor, will be at the Vernon Branch every Monday afternoon (2:30-4:30pm) to answer your questions.
+Kim Strilchuk, Education Advisor, will be at the Vernon Branch every Monday afternoon (2:30-4:30pm) to answer your questions (continuing through the summer).

 Come play the game of kings!
 Everyone is welcome, from beginners to seasoned players.